 Its name derives from the white, at times pink, stripes extending from its eyes to its mouth and outwards that, contrasting sharply against its coal-black color, give the appearance of a bridle.

 In the East Fjords, this whale is better known as “big short-horn," distinguishing it from the “little short-horn” or minke whale which has a similar shape, albeit of smaller size and with shorter-fins, but doesn't show the long, light colored strips on its skin.

 Taumafiskurs are cruel, destructive, and spiteful.
 Even worse, they have an excellent memory and will hold grudges for as long as they live, tracking down anyone who has escaped them.
-They flip boats over, tear them up with their teeth, pummel them with their tails, and if there is more than one of them, they get under them and push, folding small boats in half.
+They flip boats over, tear them up with their teeth, pummel them with their tails, and even get under them crosswise and fold them in half.

-One minister from Fáskrúðsfjörður (small town in east Iceland) survived a taumafiskur’s attack by clinging to the wreckage of his boat.
-But afterwards, he was unable to go to sea without attracting the whale, who follow after him, even along the coast if he was on land, always seeking to kill him.
+One minister from Fáskrúðsfjörður (small twon in east Iceland) survived a taumafiskur’s attack by clinging to the wreckage of his boat.
+But afterwards, he was unable to go to sea without the whale zeroing in on time and time again, seeking to kill him once and for all.

 Another record describes how the crew of a Danish fishing boat sighted a taumafiskur around the Snæfellsnes glacier (West Icelandic coast).
-When the whale attacked the boat, the crew survived thanks to the quick thinking and the dark arts skills of their captain.
-The man in question dove overboard with a small bag in hand after muttering some strange incantations, to return to the surface not long after, assuring his crew that the taumafiskur would not bother them anymore.
+When the whale attacked the boat, they survived thanks to the quick thinking and the dark arts skills of their captain, The man in question dove overboard with a small bag in hand after muttering some strange incantations, to return to the surface not long after, assuring his crew that the taumafiskur would not bother them anymore.
 And sure enough, it was not seen again that day.